 When he made the exploits: 1990, 1994

 Sailor and environmentalist.
-Among the many exploits, he won the Whitbread 1989/90 on board ketch Steinlager II and in ’94 the Jules Verne Trophy with Robin Knox-Johnston.
+Among the many exploits, Peter is one of the most famous sailors of all time.
+He won the Whitbread 1989/90 on board ketch Steinlager II and in ’94 the Jules Verne Trophy with Robin Knox-Johnston.

 Chay Blyth (1940)